If you don't want to take the pill, period pain can seem unavoidable - “a common and normal part of your menstrual cycle” as the NHS website says.

 That means taking things up a notch and avoiding gluten and the "wrong" kind of dairy, among other things.

-I can't fully embrace the anti-inflammatory approach, or all the vitamins and supplements, or Daysy, but I appreciate Lara's experience and research (there's lots of references), and I like her focus on your period as way to judge your overall health - your “monthly report card.”
+I can't fully embrace the anti-inflammatory approach, or all the vitamins and supplements, but I appreciate Lara's experience and research (there's lots of references), and I like her focus on your period as way to judge your overall health - your “monthly report card.”

 One supplement she makes a strong case for is magnesium.